 Keeping kids entertained during the school holidays can be a challenge, but there are many inexpensive ways to occupy them on days when the weather prevents outdoor activities.
-Engaging them in a craft such as the fiber arts is a fantastic way for them to develop their motor skills and will equip them with a talent that will almost certainly come in handy during their later life.
+Teaching Fiber Arts to Kids is a great way to do this.

 Children Can Crochet and Knit: Modern Tools for Teaching Fiber Arts to Kids